-- To ensure the school provides clear, consistent and coherent messages around food and drink. - Raise parent's awareness of the importance of healthy eating and drinking. - To raise pupil achievement.
+- To ensure schools within the trust provide clear, consistent and coherent messages around food and drink. - Raise parent's awareness of the importance of healthy eating and drinking. - To raise pupil achievement.
 Evidence shows that children who have a healthier diet and healthier choices; concentrate, behave and learn more.